The ‘Big Lie’. Is it EVER okay to invoke comparison to the Nazis? Dare we learn from the past?

 Trumps threats against protesters have been pervasive enough to gain attention in European literature, as the London School of Economics called his threats of violence against protestors as reflective of a racist oder defined by nationalism in our country.

 In the end, though, we need to determine whether civility, dignity, mutual respect, and decency have been compromised by the current administration, and, if we find they have, whether this is the America to which we aspire to be.
-Michelle Obama pointed out that the presidency does not make the man – it reveals who he is, and that our elections, ultimately reveal who we are.

 I want to believe that our history, our founding, our most revered leaders and thinkers, and, at least until recently, our public behavior and standards of rhetoric and decorum as a nation have revealed us to be one in which decency, dignity and respect are a shared American value, common ground, something which unites us.
-It is up to us all now to determine whether that remains to be so.

 I am trying, as I have said from the beginning in this series, to find a common ground, to find and articulate the core values which we all share, which unify us as Americans.